What if instead of telling you to “act your age,” I would ask you to act childish, free your mind, play, explore, experience awe, dream, and imagine?

 Rejuvenation and Longevity Therapies

-My latest sci-fi fascination, Peter F. Hamilton, detailed the ideas of Rejuvenation and Longevity in his Commonwealth Saga, where he theorized that death might be postponed indefinitely.
+My latest sci-fi fascination, Peter F. Hamilton, detailed the ideas of Rejuvenation and Longevity in his Commonwealth Saga, where he theorized that death may be postponed indefinitely.
 Commonwealth citizens undergo a process called rejuvenation, approximately every thirty to fifty years.
 Rejuvenation is an intense process that leaves the subject’s body aged around 20 years old with adjustments made for personal preference.
 This is done by gene therapy.
-As I listened to his audiobooks, I imagined the world with a medical landscape, unlike anything we recognize now, with medicines obsolete and surgical intervention a rarity.
-Breakthroughs mean people will be living way beyond their 100′s in good health and with a sound mind.
+As I listened to his audiobooks, I imagined the world with a medical landscape unlike anything we recognize now, with medicines obsolete and surgical intervention a rarity.
+Where breakthroughs mean people will be living way beyond their 100′s in good health and with a sound mind.

 When Science Fiction Turns into Science Fact

 Switching to reality.
 I busted my knee doing what I love the most, skiing, in 2015.
 My ACL was torn completely, my MCL and menisci were partially torn as well.
 A few top surgeons recommended reconstructive surgery as soon as possible.
 Thankfully, I had a blood clot which would allow me four weeks to contemplate what to do.

 Funny how the worst of all injuries saved me from the knife!
 What I found out is that contrary to popular belief, ACL surgery, as new research continues to support it, is not something that guarantees any higher or better function for the knee.
 Also, there are plenty of reasons not to get the surgery.

 I kept fantasizing about alternative medicine where my cells could somehow be used to repair my knee.
 One day, I stumbled upon the stem cells Ted talk followed by an article in the Outdoor magazine where I saw a reference to the stem cell clinic in Bloomfield, CO.